How to: Calibrating Your Flood Damage Restoration Moisture Meter

 Why?

 Still, when it’s time to calibrate your meter, it’s best to do so before arriving at a job site.
-Time spent calibrating the meter and verifying its accuracy is time taken away from completing an inspection.
+Time spent calibrating the meter and verifying its accuracy is time away from completing an inspection.

-Outside of a moisture meter, the only other moisture measurement device that does require more frequent calibration is a hygrometer.
+Outside of a moisture meter, the only other moisture measurement device that requires more frequent calibration is a hygrometer.
 Taking ambient moisture readings in a space, a hygrometer’s sensor degrades over time and requires replacement.
 As with verifying a moisture meter’s accuracy when measurements are questionable, hygrometer calibration is a starting point to check that the device’s readings are acceptable and accurate.

 Pro Tip: For meters with removable sensors, we recommend replacing the sensor at least once a year.
 Meters used daily in harsh conditions should have removable sensors replaced at least every six months or even sooner.